Support

 What apps does Flow work with?

-On macOS, Flow works as a system-wide input method in any app with a text field.
-On iOS, it works as a third-party keyboard.
+On macOS and Windows, Flow works as a system-wide input method in any app with a text field.
+On iOS and Android, it works as a keyboard app in supported input fields.
 Common uses:

 How fast is Flow?